Our School App Stay connected on the go...

 The Sharing Excellence Partnership is a network of local primary and secondary schools aiming to recruit trainees with the potential to become outstanding teachers through employment based training.
 We offer tuition fee-funded and salaried positions in primary and most secondary subjects, leading to QTS with PGCE in most cases, in addition to enhanced employment opportunities within the partnership.

-To find out more about training to teach in the Sharing Excellence Partnership, we invite you to visit us on the following dates:
+To find out more about training to teach in the Sharing Excellence Partnership, we invite you to visit us on the following date:

 Wednesday 27 March, 5.30-8.00pm at Ursuline High School, Crescent Road, SW20 8HA (use the visitor entrance on The Downs)